Article

 Stipend for JRF UGC NET Qualified Student

-JRF-qualified candidates have excellent opportunities to enroll in top-tier PhD programs.
-Furthermore, these candidates can join premier research organizations such as CSIR, ICAR, ICMR, and DRDO to contribute to high-impact research projects as dedicated research fellows.
+JRF-qualified candidates are highly sought after for PhD programs at leading research institutions.
+Beyond academia, those who clear the JRF are eligible to join prestigious organizations such as CSIR, ICAR, ICMR, and DRDO, where they contribute to high-impact research projects as dedicated research fellows.

-The Junior Research Fellowship (JRF) stipend is governed by UGC guidelines and recently revised DST standards.
+The Junior Research Fellowship (JRF) stipend is subject to official UGC guidelines.
 Currently, JRF scholars receive Rs.
 37,000 per month for the first two years.
-Upon upgrading to Senior Research Fellowship (SRF) status, this stipend increases to Rs.
-42,000 per month, supporting researchers throughout their tenure.
+Upon successful performance review, the fellowship transitions to Senior Research Fellowship (SRF) status, increasing the monthly stipend to Rs.
+42,000.
+Recent updates from the DST ensure periodic revisions for JRF, SRF, and RA stipends.

 UGC NET